While it is not possible to renew your student visa, you can apply for a new one if your old one will expire before you can complete your course.

 How to apply

-If you meet the eligibility requirements, please submit an enquiry here – select 'Enrolment', then 'Student visa'.
-Please include '1545 request' in the subject line of your enquiry.
+If you meet the eligibility requirements, please submit an enquiry here – select 'Student visa' and follow the instructions under the "Can I get a 1545 visa fee waiver form?" section."

 Step one: Extend your Overseas Student Health Cover (OSHC)